IsaiasVrakidis/Artificial-Intelligence-Project-NTUA/README.md

 * taxis.csv: Includes the coordinates of the taxis' locations.
 * nodes.csv: Includes the coordinates and the id of the street each node belongs to.
 Nodes are used to form the streets of the given area.

 The application uses the A* algorithm to calculate the best paths.
 There is an option in which the user can define a maximum number of elements that the A* search field can have.
-The default number of elements is 100.
-The application takes a new number through command line arguments.
+The default number of elements is 100 although the application may take a new number through command line arguments.

 As an output the application creates a TaxiRoutes.kml file in which the routes of all the taxis are located.
 The selected taxi's route always has green color while the rest have random colors.